Pnschubel/MSHP/README.txt

 Static (folder)
 	hell.js
 	stylesheet.css
-templates (folder)
+		Styling file to create prettier imagery. templates (folder)
 	console.html
-	success.html
+		The html file that generates the buttons for the admin window to view the data success.html
 		a success message, will be rendered in app when form is entered correctly login.html
 		the html form where user will enter in information, rendered in app.py testEmail.html
+		Test email to demonstrate the functionality of the emailing functions.